 Social distancing is designed to limit the spread of a disease by reducing the opportunities for close contact between people.
 Strategies include using conference calls and video conferencing in place of face-to-face meetings, avoiding unnecessary travel and reinforcing handwashing and other common-sense precautions.

-If you test positive for COVID-2019, please notify OIS so that we can get you connected with campus resources to guide you on isolation practices and follow up care.
+- notify OIS so that we can get you connected with campus resources to guide you on isolation practices and follow-up care.